Cozy isn’t fireplaces, blankets or baked goods. It’s the feeling that those items evoke. Webster’s definition of cozy is

 How do you create that cozy feeling in your home?
 It might be simpler than you think.
 And a Cozy Christmas will have as much to do with what happens inside your home as it does with the decor that you choose.

-10 Ways to have a Cozy Christmas
+How to Have a Cozy Christmas

 1. Begin a New Tradition